Basics

 What are the forms of abductive reasoning?

-Abductive reasoning, while unified in its core principles, manifests in various forms, each with unique characteristics and applications.
+Abductive reasoningmanifests in various forms, each with unique characteristics and applications but all of which share the same unifying principles.
 These forms cater to different research contexts, accommodating the diverse complexities and uncertainties inherent in qualitative inquiry.

 Classical abductive reasoning